Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 3. Enter a name for the catalog in the text field in the header.

-4. Continue to [add a category](#create-a-category) to the catalog, as at least one category per catalog is required to which you can assign the products.
+4. Proceed to [add a category](#create-a-category) to the catalog.

+  > [Info} At least one category per catalog is required to which you can assign the products.